manavdahra/database/README.md

 - support two operations: inserting a row and printing all rows
 - reside only in memory (no persistence to disk)
 - support a single, hard-coded table

+### Peristence to disk
+Components -
+Table - Maintains file handle that persists data in raw bytes and uses a pager to hold pages.
+Pager - Tracks number of pages, serializes/deserializes the row data in raw bytes and writes them to disk.